-- 14. The Defendant Financial Institutions owe a duty of care to persons whose cheques or other instruments are tendered for deposit and processing with the Financial Institution to ensure that cheques or other instruments drawn in trust are deposited only into a trust account and not into a non-trust or general business, personal or other account. - 15.
-In order to fulfill that duty of care, the Defendant Financial Institutions must take proper steps and have in place and follow proper procedures to ensure that cheques or other instruments drawn in trust are properly reviewed and cleared, and that such cheques or other instruments are deposited only into actual trust accounts, and not into a non-trust or general business, personal or other account. - 16.
-On the pretext of investing funds in the "Mark Anthony Investment" scheme, the Plaintiff Scott and other Class members drew cheques in trust to Samji, "Samji and Associates" and/or Samji Holdings, and Samji and/or Samji Holdings tendered those cheques or other instruments for deposit with the Defendant Financial Institutions into Samji and/or Samji Holdings' non-trust accounts with those Financial Institutions. - 17.
-The Defendant Financial Institutions failed to take any proper steps or to have in place or respect proper procedures in reviewing and clearing the Plaintiff Scott and other Class members' cheques or other instruments drawn "in trust", and allowed those cheques or other instruments to be deposited into Samji and/or Samji Holdings non-trust accounts.
-In so doing, the Defendant Financial Institutions failed to act in a reasonable or duly diligent manner and breached the duty of care.
-But for the negligence of the Financial Institutions, the Plaintiff Scott and other Class members would not have suffered the loss and damage set out in paragraph 1.21 above.
+- 21. The Defendant Financial Institutions owe a duty of care to persons whose cheques or other instruments are tendered for deposit and processing with, or whose funds are transferred to, the Financial Institution to ensure that cheques or other instruments drawn in trust or transfers of funds in trust, are deposited only into a trust account and not into a non-trust or general business, personal or other account. - 22.
+In order to fulfill that duty of care, the Defendant Financial Institutions must take proper steps and have in place and follow proper procedures to ensure that cheques or other instruments drawn in trust or transfers made in trust are properly reviewed and cleared, and that such cheques or other instruments or trust transfers are deposited only into actual trust accounts, and not into a non-trust or general business, personal or other account. - 23.
+On the pretext of investing funds in the "Mark Anthony Investment" scheme, the Plaintiff Scott and other Class members drew cheques and obtained other instruments payable in trust to Samji, "Samji and Associates" and/or Samji Holdings, or transferred funds to the account of Samji and Associates "in trust", and Samji and/or Samji Holdings tendered those cheques or other instruments for deposit with the Defendant Financial Institutions, and received any transfers of funds in trust, into Samji and/or Samji Holdings' non-trust accounts with those Financial Institutions. - 24.
+The Defendant Financial Institutions failed to take any proper steps or to have in place or respect proper procedures in reviewing and clearing the Plaintiff Scott and other Class members' cheques or other instruments drawn "in trust", or transfers made in trust, and allowed those cheques or other instruments and trust transfers to be deposited into Samji and/or Samji Holdings non-trust accounts.
+In so doing, the Defendant Financial

+Institutions failed to act in a reasonable or duly diligent manner and breached the duty of care.
+But for the negligence of the Financial Institutions, the Plaintiff Scott and other Class members would not have suffered the loss and damage set out in paragraph 1.23 above.